wasta-linux/cinnamon-layout/README.md

 There are different branches of Cinnamon-Layout depending on the version of Cinnamon.
 Check the different branches for the source.

-The default layout does not depend on any additional Cinnamon applets or extensions.
-However, other layouts may depend on them.
-The additional applets or extensions that are used by different Cinnamon-Layouts are bundled as part of Cinnamon-Layout to ensure that they will be found.
+Applets or extensions that are used by different Cinnamon-Layouts that are not part of the core Cinnamon applets or extensions are bundled as part of Cinnamon-Layout to ensure that they will be found.

 Cinnamon-Layout can be run at the user level non-interactively from a terminal by supplying a layout such as: